Skip to content

 • Commit changes to your pipelines, creating a new snapshot of the code.
 A commit is a "local" action and should be followed by a push action when you are ready to collaborate.

-• Pull changes from remote to your copy of the branch, updating your working directory version of the code.
+• Pull remote changes from remote to your copy of the branch, updating your working directory version of the code.

-• Hard reset your local branch to reset it to your last local commit, discarding any uncommitted changes in your local branch.
+• Reset to the latest local commit, discarding any uncommitted changes in your local branch.